15 Best Places to Live in Texas in 2024

 • Bike Score: 49

-Dallas is part of the Dallas-Fort Worth Metroplex, home to 13 different counties, with Dallas at the center.
-The city is the economic center of Texas.
-It is home to scores of big businesses and Fortune 500 companies, providing some of the best job opportunities in the state, especially in tech and finance.
+Dallas is part of the Dallas-Fort Worth Metroplex, home to 13 different counties.
+Dallas is the economic center of both the Metroplex and the State of Texas.
+Scores of big businesses and Fortune 500 companies are headquartered in Dallas, providing some of the best job opportunities in Texas, especially in tech and finance industries.

-Compared to Houston, we think that both cities in Texas offer a tantalizing restaurant scene with a wide variety of cuisine.
-Dallas also boasts the Texas State Fair, which was named the 7th best in the country.
+Similar to Houston, Dallas offers a tantalizing restaurant scene with a wide range of cuisines and award-winning menus.
+Dallas also hosts the Texas State Fair, which was named the 7th best in the country.
 If you’re interested in banking and finance or want to live in a city with six major sports teams, learn more about moving to Dallas.

 Downtown Dallas